 Specs grounded in your actual code — not generic boilerplate Tekk reads your repository before generating anything.
 The spec references your actual files, your framework, your existing patterns.
 Claude Code doesn't have to guess.

 Web research folded into the spec Building something outside your expertise — payments, security, AI agents, data pipelines?
-Tekk searches the web for current best practices and folds the findings into your plan.
+Tekk searches the web for current best practices and folds the findings into your plan, similar to how an ai prd generator would consolidate requirements.
 You don't research separately; the research lives in the spec.

 Explicit scope protection Every plan has a "Not Building" section.
 Claude Code knows exactly what's in and what's out before a single token of implementation runs.
 Scope creep is a prompt problem.
 Tekk fixes the prompt.